 Our SG&A expenses primarily consist of corporate employee costs for sales and marketing, general and administrative and other support personnel, including research and development expenses related to the design of customized optics and glass, travel expenses, legal and other professional fees, share-based compensation expense and other general expenses not related to cost of revenues.
-In fiscal year 2018, we expect our SG&A expenses will increase on an absolute dollar basis and decrease as a percentage of revenue compared with fiscal year 2017.
+In fiscal year 2019, we expect our SG&A expenses will decrease compared with our fiscal year 2018 SG&A expenses.

-The compensation committee of our board of directors approved a fiscal year 2017 executive incentive plan with quantitative objectives, based on achieving certain revenue and gross margin targets for our fiscal year ended June 30, 2017.
-Bonuses under our fiscal year 2017 executive incentive plan are payable after the end of fiscal year 2017.
-In fiscal year 2016, the compensation committee approved a fiscal year 2016 executive incentive plan with quantitative objectives, based on achieving certain revenue and non-GAAP earnings per share targets for our fiscal year ended June 24, 2016, as well as qualitative objectives, based on achieving individual performance goals.
-In the three months ended September 30, 2016, the compensation committee awarded bonuses to our executive employees for Company and individual achievements of performance under our fiscal 2016 executive incentive plan.
-Discretionary merit-based bonus awards were also available to our non-executive employees and were payable as of June 30, 2017.
+The compensation committee of our board of directors approved a fiscal year 2018 executive incentive plan with quantitative objectives that were based solely on achieving certain revenue and non-GAAP gross margin targets for fiscal year 2018.
+Because we did not achieve the targets under our fiscal year 2018 executive incentive plan, no bonuses were paid under such plan.
+In fiscal year 2017, the compensation committee approved a fiscal year 2017 executive incentive plan with quantitative objectives that were based solely on achieving certain revenue and non-GAAP gross margin targets for our fiscal year ended June 30, 2017.
+In the three months ended September 29, 2017, the compensation committee awarded bonuses to our executive employees for Company achievements of performance under our fiscal 2017 executive incentive plan.
+Discretionary merit-based bonus awards are also available to our non-executive employees and payable on a quarterly basis.

-Charges included in SG&A expenses for bonus distributions to non-executive and executive employees were \$4.4 million, \$4.7 million and \$3.6 million for fiscal year 2017, fiscal year 2016 and fiscal year 2015, respectively.
+Charges included in SG&A expenses for bonus distributions to non-executive and executive employees were \$0.5 million, \$4.4 million and \$4.7 million for fiscal year 2018, fiscal year 2017 and fiscal year 2016, respectively.

-Share-based compensation expense included in SG&A expenses was \$21.2 million, \$7.9 million and \$6.6 million for fiscal year 2017, fiscal year 2016 and fiscal year 2015, respectively.
+Share-based compensation expense included in SG&A expenses was \$15.8 million, \$21.2 million and \$7.9 million for fiscal year 2018, fiscal year 2017 and fiscal year 2016, respectively.